dockersamples/chatbot-model-runner/README.md

 ## Environment Variables

-The application uses the following environment variable defined in the `.env` file:
+The application uses the following environment variables defined in the `.env` file:

+- `LLM_BASE_URL`: The base URL of the LLM API
 - `LLM_MODEL_NAME`: The model name to use

 To change these settings, simply edit the `.env` file in the root directory of the project.